 How to Build Your Brand—Three Thoughts

-There's just way too much information about building a brand on the internet, so we shan't bore you with details you can find elsewhere.
+There's just way too much information about building a brand on the internet, so we shall spare you the step-by-step details you can find elsewhere.

-What we will share, however, is our take on making a brand and keeping it safe.
-Having helped a few clients with their brand identities, we've gleaned some practical tips on how you can make sure your brand doesn't go wonky or rogue on you, and things to take note of when building up your brand.
+Having helped a few clients with their brand identities, we've gleaned some practical tips on how you can make sure your brand doesn't go wonky or rogue on you, and things to take note of when building up a brand that would resonate with people.

 First observation (Logo/slogan): The subtle things matter—a lot of the time.
 There's psychology behind the colours you pick, or the words you choose to describe your slogan.
-Within seconds, people will decide: "hey, that sounds pretty cliche" or "yuck, that colour is gross" or "hmm, that's strangely calming.
+Within seconds, people will decide: "hey, that sounds pretty cliche" or "That colour is kind of gross" or "hmm, that's strangely calming.
 I like it."

 Take the middle guy as the reference point for a logo discussion.
 He looks like someone clean-shaven, honest, good.
 You'd put your insurance money with him.
 Add a chin goatee on him, and he turns into an "easy-going", "let's just roll with it" kind of guy.
 A moustache that works well on a salesman and sheriff sort of communicates a "we both get a win-win solution out of this" vibe (before you say "hey, that's not true!
 We're being stereotypical here for the sake of a snippy discussion).
 The point is... you need to decide what your business represents, and then build it from there.
 Start on a "Clean-Shaven guy" slate, then add personality by branching out from there.